 How do I apply?

-Applicants must fill out an application form available at the Davis Library Circulation desk in its entirety.
+Applicants must fill out an application form available at the Davis Library Service Desk in its entirety.
 If it is not possible to reach an advisor to get a signature, the Departmental Secretary’s signature will be accepted.
 Forms returned incomplete will not be processed.
 Intentional misrepresentation of information on this form may make the applicant ineligible for assignment.
 Applicants are notified by email when assignments are available for pick-up.
 Applications not picked up 30 days after being processed will be purged and the applicant will have to reapply.